jfinkels/flask-restless/docs/basicusage.rst

 Creating API endpoints
 ======================

-To use this extension, you must have defined your database models using Flask-SQLALchemy.
+To use this extension, you must have defined your database models using either SQLAlchemy or Flask-SQLALchemy.

 The basic setup for Flask-SQLAlchemy is the same.
 First, create your :class:`flask.Flask` object, :class:`flask.ext.sqlalchemy.SQLAlchemy` object, and model classes as usual but with the following two (reasonable) restrictions on models:

 1. They must have an ``id`` column of type :class:`sqlalchemy.Integer`.
 2. They must have an ``__init__`` method which accepts keyword arguments for